Skip to Content

 It’s a private estate owned by Fritz and Josephine Loennig, who purchased this lot of land over 50 years ago, and thanks to their dedication to maintaining the land, it attracts thousands of visitors from all over the world.
 In fact, it was recently recognized as a ‘garden of distinction’ by the Canterbury Horticultural Society.

 Rapuara Watergardens is located on Tapu – Coroglen Road in the Tapu Valley.
-Entrance costs from $15 NZD per adult and $6 per child (from October to April) and $10 per adult and $3 per child (from May to September)
+Entrance costs from $15 NZD per adult and $5 per child and they operate by an honesty box.

 11. Kauri Block Walk

 This 1.6 km (1 mile) easy walk along the Coromandel Peninsula takes you to a historic Maori settlement (also known as a Pa).
 This is the highest point on the track and offers incredible 360-degree views of the Coromandel Ranges, Coromandel town, and some offshore islands.
-Nature-lovers will love this track because it’s lined with native plants and bushes.
+Nature lovers will enjoy this track because it’s lined with native plants and bushes.

 The Kauri Block Walk will take just 1.5 hours to complete and is suitable for the whole family.
 The trailhead starts from the top of Harbour View Road in Coromandel.
 Alternatively, you can start the track from Wharf Road in Coromandel town (the start of the track is well signposted at both points).